yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 # ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)  Awesome-Evolutionary-Reinforcement-Learning

-A list of recent papers regarding the combining Evolutionary Algorithms and Reinforcement Learning.
-They are sorted by time to see the recent papers first.
+A list of recent papers regarding combining Evolutionary Algorithms and Reinforcement Learning: they are sorted by time to see the recent papers first.
 I will renew the recent papers and add notes to these papers.

 [![](https://img.shields.io/badge/-Comment-red.svg)]()

-**If you want to get started, I recommend referring to the *Accpeted Papers with the Released Code*, as it provides an easy way to explore research papers along with their associated code implementations.
+**If you want to get started, I recommend referring to the *Accepted Papers with the Released Code*, as it provides an easy way to explore research papers and their associated code implementations.
 Furthermore, building your algorithm on top of state-of-the-art algorithms will greatly enhance your productivity and efficiency.**

 [![](https://img.shields.io/badge/-Update%20List-orange)]()

+**22 September 2023**: I will fully update the site within a month.

 **12 June 2023**: Update more papers about Single Agent Policy Optimization and some papers about Quality Diversity RL.